 What Is the BiPAP Machine Used For?

 The machine is used for bilevel positive airway pressure therapy.
-This is often recommended as a treatment for chronic obstructive pulmonary disease (COPD) and obstructive sleep apnea.
-Before, a BiPAP therapy could only be done in-patient within hospitals, but there are already modern BiPAP machines for use at home.
+This is often recommended as a treatment for chronic obstructive pulmonary disease (COPD), high CPAP Pressures causing the user to become intolerable to CPAP Pressure and obstructive sleep apnea.

 The noninvasive therapy is often recommended in any of the following cases:

 - • Sleep apnea patients who require low O2 levels or high pressure levels

 - • When CPAP has failed to treat the said conditions